Rickyngotho/Gallery/README.md

 Clone the Repo Run the following command on the terminal: git clone https://github.com/Rickyngotho/Gallery.git && cd Zoom Activate virtual environment Activate virtual environment using python3.6 as default handler

-virtualenv -p /usr/bin/python3.6 venv && source venv/bin/activate
+virtual-p /usr/bin/python3.6 venv && source virtual/bin/activate

 Install dependancies
 Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt